ak-2485/ak-2485.github.io/index.md

 + Lecturer, Cornell CS 1110 - Introduction to Computing Using Python [Summer 2020]

 ## Education
-+ BSc with honors in astrophysics from UC Santa Cruz.
++ BSc with honors in astrophysics from UC Santa Cruz